-The Properties tab allows you to configure the important design parameters of the component.
-For example for an image component you can define the maximum and minimum size of the image allowed.
+The Properties tab lets you configure the important design parameters of the component.
+For example, for an image component you can define the maximum and minimum size of the image allowed.

-The Features tab allows you to enable or disable additional features of the component.
+The Features tab lets you enable or disable additional features of the component.
 For example, for an image component you can define the orientation of the image, the cropping options available, and if an image can be uploaded.

-The Styles tab allows you to define the CSS classes and styles to be used with the compoent.
+The Styles tab lets you define the CSS classes and styles to be used with the compoent.

 Use the Add button to add additional entries to a multiple-entry dialogue list.